 I added in the “approximately” part because I’m too lazy to get a ruler here and don’t think you should have to, either.

 This is good enough.
-Puff Pastry likes us and doesn’t want us to go to any trouble on its account.
+Puff pastry likes us and doesn’t want us to get into any trouble on its account.

 Roll it up like a cinnamon roll.

 Now, this is where I thought I’d have trouble.
 I figured all of those diced apples would poke a hole in this for sure but I was amazed at how sturdy this was!
 I had imagined it to be something like crescent roll dough (the kind you use in a can) but this is a lot sturdier than that.

 Who knew puff pastry would be such a workhorse?

 The original recipe said to cut it into 12 pieces.
 But since we weren’t too particular about the measuring thing I figured I’d eyeball this too.

 I cut my roll about every inch.

 I lined mine with aluminum foil because I thought that once all of those pinwheels started baking the brown sugar would melt and ooze and it would make a huge mess.
 I was wrong again.